paradigmadigital/Promptmeteo/README.md

 #### ⚙️ LLMs integration

 Prompmeteo include the integration of different LLMs throught LangChain.
-This includes models that can be executed locally as well as remote API calls from providers such as OpenAI and HuggingFace.
+This includes models that can be executed locally as well as remote API calls from providers such as OpenAI, Google and HuggingFace.

 #### 📄 Prompt Templating